slavonic/slavonic.github.io/users.md

 * If you have another distribution of TeX, you may need to install the hyphenation patterns and additional packages manually.
 You can get the hyphenation patterns [from GitHub](https://github.com/slavonic/cu-tex/tree/master/hyphenation) and [Church Slavonic package on CTAN](https://www.ctan.org/tex-archive/language/churchslavonic).
 Follow the instructions in the documentation.

+### MikTeX

+MikTeX features automatic installation of packages, referenced by a document.
+However, hyphenation patterns are not loaded automatically.
+To make Church Slavonic hyphenation work, enable `churchslavonic` language in MikTeX console.

 ### Visual Studio Code

 If you use TeX, develop webistes, or write code, you will find [Visual Studio Code](https://code.visualstudio.com/) useful.
 It is a free, portable source code editor that can be used, among other things, for editing the raw Church Slavonic liturgical texts stored in